travis-ci/docs-travis-ci-com/user/trusty-ci-environment.md

 * PostgreSQL 9.4.5
 * SQLite 3.8.2
 * Redis 3.0.4
+* MySQL 5.5.44

-*Note: The following services that are included with our Precise images are **not included** in the Trusty **mega** images at this time but some will/may be added in the coming months.
-You'll need to install them manually for the time being.*
+The following services that are included with our Precise images are **not included** in the Trusty **mega** images but some may be added in the coming months, in the meantime install them manually if you need them:

-- MySQL
 - Riak
 - ElasticSearch
 - Apache Cassandra